confluentinc/ksql/docs/developer-guide/implement-a-udf.md

 ### Create the Source Code Directory

 From the root directory for your UDF, create the source code directory.
-In this example, the package name is `my.company.ksql.udfdemo`.
+In this example, the package name is `my.company.ksqldb.udfdemo`.

 ```bash
 mkdir -p src/main/java/my/company/ksql/udfdemo